guikaercher/utamo-vita/README.md

 # utamo-vita

 ## What is it?
-A simple project I made in an afternoon to help my friends remember to use a spell in a game called Tibia
+A simple project I made in an afternoon to help my friends remember to use a spell in a game called Tibia, because they were always forgetting and this would cause their characters to die.

 ## How to run